Riyazmk1995/AI_Agents/AI_Agentic_Flow/readme.md

 # AI AgentFlow

 ## Overview
 AI AgentFlow is a modular system of AI agents designed to perform specific tasks efficiently.
-The system features a Manager Agent that oversees task assignment, selects the most suitable agent(s), and provides comprehensive responses.
+The system features a Manager Agent that oversees task assignments, selects the most suitable agent(s), and provides comprehensive responses.
 It integrates modern open-source frameworks, a backend API, and a user-friendly frontend interface built with Streamlit.

 ## Features
 - **Modular AI Agent System**: Each agent performs a distinct task.